Five takeaways from a heated final Ohio Senate debate

 Vance interrupted, telling Ryan the accusation was “shameful” given his family.

-Ryan went on to note that a mass shooting at a Buffalo supermarket earlier this year that targeted Black people was motivated by the great replacement theory.
+Ryan went on to note that a mass shooting at a Buffalo, N.Y., supermarket earlier this year that targeted Black people was motivated by the great replacement theory.

 “This is disgusting,” Vance responded.
 “Here’s exactly what happens when the media and people like Tim Ryan accuse me of engaging the great replacement theory.”